KygoSkyrus/skychat/NOTES.md

 - [done]username can not be changed , add regex for usernmae , set criteria (username can only be in lowercase and number, cannot have characters)
 - [done]fix theme and add layer
 - [done]on every action like [delete/accept/block connection, logout etc] create a popup that if user wanna do this,, will have yes no option
+- [done]on creating new account, its taking too long ,,, show a loader that or show creating your account,, and also check why its taking so long
+- [done]add a layer or loader on loading action

 - in the info of the app (on the bottom right) add that to keep the account and secure we have made ur account private, you can change it anytime... your msgs are end to end encrypted, other info
 - maybe send a notification to user when he is logged in first time after creating account that his privacy setting is off by deafult
-- on creating new account, its taking too long ,,, show a loader that or show creating your account,, and also check why its taking so long
 - try push notifications
-- add a layer or loader on loading action
 - add a fallback component on error,,,,
 - add lazy loading in pattern images
 - change fonts